 The Azure Stack Development Kit (ASDK) is a testing and development environment that you can deploy to evaluate and demonstrate Azure Stack features and services.
 To get started with the ASDK, you need to prepare the host computer hardware and then run some scripts (installation takes several hours).
-After that, you can sign in to the admin and user portals to start using Azure Stack.
+After that, you can sign in to the administrator or user portals to start using Azure Stack.

-Before installing the ASDK, you need to prepare the computer that will host the development kit (the development kit host).
-The development kit host computer must meet minimum hardware, software, and network requirements described in Review the ASDK deployment planning considerations.
+Before installing the ASDK, you need to prepare the computer that will host the development kit.
+The development kit host computer must meet the hardware, software, and network requirements described in Review the ASDK deployment planning considerations.

 You can use the Azure Stack deployment requirements check tool after installing the operating system on the development kit host computer to confirm that your hardware meets all requirements.

 You also need to choose between using Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS) as the identity solution for your deployment.
 Review the account requirements in deployment planning considerations

 Download and extract the deployment package